 Family Encyclopedia >> Health

-Alan Barreca, lead author of the study, found these potential impacts of climate on early birth rates particularly concerning.
-“We predict that more than one in 100 births will occur earlier than expected in the United States by the end of the century , he explains.
-This number may seem small, but it is much higher than the chances of having a car accident “.
+Lead author Alan Barreca highlights the issue: “We predict that more than one in 100 births will occur earlier than expected in the United States by the end of the century.
+This number may seem small, but it is much higher than the chances of having a car accident.”

 Source